cncf/tag-security/assessments/projects/cni/docs/lightweight-threat-assessment.md

 ## Conclusion

-Ongoing evaluation and updates to this model are necessary to adapt to evolving security threats in the CNI project.
+Ongoing evaluation and updates to this assessment are necessary to adapt to evolving security threats in the CNI project.